damien-dupre/dcu-r-tutorials/slides/slide_03_02.md

   geom_point(aes(my_xaxis_variable, my_yaxis_variable))
 ```

-Obviously, some type of layer are not suitable for every aesthetics, it depends on how many variables are included and their type (categorical or continuous).
+Obviously, some type of layers are not suitable for all aesthetics, it depends on how many variables are included and their type (categorical or continuous).

 ---